SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/Milestone_2/prototype-progress-report.md

 - Limited Privileges for Security Testing (Can't validate secure boot, firewall behavior, log and alert handling)
 - Dynamic CVE data (data may change day to day)
 - Inconsistent Cost Models Across ISPs (some routers are bundled into plans with no cost breakdown)
+- No agreement on the technical knowledge that we expect from our target audience

 ---